+855 (0) 86 665 567

 Hanoi, Halong Bay, Cuc Phuong, Mai Chau & Ninh Binh

-Hanoi and North Vietnam has a distinct winter and summer season.
+Hanoi and North Vietnam have distinct winter and summer seasons.
 The cool but mostly dry winter lasts from November to April when temperatures average 17-22°C with the coldest months being January - March.

 Summer lasts from May to October when it is hot and humid and the region experiences its highest rainfall.
 July to September are often the wettest months of the year.
 During these months severe weather can prevent junks sailing in Halong Bay although such weather is rare.